Patch-Based Binary Segmentation

 In this tutorial, we demonstrated patch-based training and evaluation for 3D medical image segmentation:

 Training: 1.
 PatchConfig: Centralized configuration for patch size, sampling, and inference parameters 2.
 MedPatchDataLoaders: Memory-efficient lazy loading with TorchIO Queue 3.
-Two-stage transforms: pre_patch_tfms (full volume) + patch_tfms (training augmentation) 4.
-AccumulatedDice: nnU-Net-style accumulated metric for reliable validation 5. store_patch_variables(): Save configuration for inference consistency
+Transforms: normalization on the config (applied to the full volume) plus patch_tfms (training augmentation) 4.
+AccumulatedDice: nnU-Net-style accumulated metric for patch-level validation 5. store_patch_variables(): Save configuration for inference consistency

 Evaluation: 6. patch_inference(): Batch sliding-window inference with NIfTI output 7.
-Comprehensive metrics: DSC, HD95, Sensitivity, LDR, RVE
+Metrics: DSC, HD95, Sensitivity, LDR, RVE

-Key takeaway: Preprocessing parameters (apply_reorder, target_spacing, pre_inference_tfms) MUST match between training and inference for correct predictions.
+Preprocessing parameters (normalization, apply_reorder, target_spacing) must match between training and inference for correct predictions.

 mlflow_ui.stop()